KUHN-Engineering/text-template-tool/README.md

 > **Tip:** A few starter templates are included in the `sample-templates` folder.
 Copy them to your template folder to get started quickly and see how templates and keywords are structured.

-> **Tip:** Keep the script and your template folder in the same location — this simplifies upgrades and avoids cache compatibility issues.
-A shared team folder works well for shared access; a personal documents folder (typically available across all workstations) works for personal use.
+> **Tip:** Place the script and your template folder together in the same location.
+For personal use, your personal documents folder is a good choice — on corporate workstations it is typically available across all machines, so your tool and templates follow you wherever you log in.
+For team use, place both on a shared network drive to give everyone access to the same script and templates.

 #### 4. Run the script for the first time
 Right-click `Start-TextTemplateTool.ps1` and select **Run with PowerShell**.
 On first run, you will be prompted to enter the path to your template folder.
 A desktop shortcut is then created automatically.